Mick Cullerton: Derby County reserves

+non-League

-He signed with Brian Clough's Derby County, though never made an appearance for the club despite hitting more than eighty goals for the reserve team.
-He went into the non-leagues with Eastwood and Stafford Rangers.
-With Rangers he lifted the FA Trophy in 1972, after he scored one of the goals in a 3–0 win over Barnet at Wembley Stadium.
+Cullerton went into Non-League football with Eastwood and Stafford Rangers.
+With Roy Chapman's Rangers he lifted the FA Trophy in 1972 after he scored one of the goals in a 3–0 win over Barnet at Wembley Stadium.
+Rangers also won the Northern Premier League title in the 1971–72 campaign.
 He returned to Vale Park for a £5,000 fee in June 1975, having impressed manager Roy Sproson with his tally of 40 goals for Rangers in the 1974–75 campaign.
 The money went towards a new toilet block at Marston Road.

+Return to Port Vale

-He marked the home debut of his second spell by scoring a hat-trick past Hereford United in the League Cup.
+Cullerton marked the home debut of his second spell at Vale by scoring a hat-trick past Hereford United in the League Cup.
 With 21 goals he became the club's top scorer of the 1975–76 season, but severed a cartilage in September 1976, an injury which put him out of action for five months.

+Later career

-He was given a free transfer to Northwich Victoria in May 1978 and later re-signed with Stafford Rangers.
+Cullerton was given a free transfer to Northwich Victoria in May 1978 and later re-signed with Stafford Rangers.
 He again helped Rangers to FA Trophy success in 1979, when Stafford beat Kettering Town 2–0.
-He also helped the club to the Northern Premier League title, the Bob Lord Trophy, and numerous lengthy FA Cup runs.
+He retired in 1980 due to his worsening asthma.

 Style of play

-Cullerton was a goalscorer with excellent finishing skills, able to curve the ball past goalkeepers with ease.
-He was notorious for refusing to help out in defence though, and gave very little effort in training, which led to him being criticized for being 'idle'.
+Cullerton was a goalscorer with excellent finishing skills, able to curve the ball past goalkeepers easily.
+He was an excellent passer of the ball.
+He was notorious for refusing to help in defence, though, and gave very little effort in training, which led to him being criticized for being idle.
+However, his asthma meant he had very poor natural stamina.
 He was also an extremely reliable penalty taker.

 Personal and later life

-After working as the commercial manager for Vale between 1982 and 1985, he took up the same post at Stoke City and then Stafford Rangers.
-He later worked as a commentator for BBC Radio Stoke.
+Culleron arranged a successful sportsman's diner for Stafford Rangers in 1980 and was asked to stay on as the club's commercial manager.
+He went on to be offered the same position at Blackburn Rovers but instead was appointed at Port Vale, where he worked between 1982 and 1985.
+He quit Vale Park after feeling he lacked support from the boardroom and, rejecting an offer from Aston Villa chairman Doug Ellis, he took up the same post at Stoke City.
+He stayed with Stoke for until 1996.
+He then worked as a commentator at BBC Radio Stoke for 15 years, first covering Stoke City and then Port Vale games.
+He quit radio broadcasting after having a cochlear implant fitted.

-He has two children: Jamie, a former captain of Leek Cricket Club and vice chairman/assistant manager of Leek CSOB; and Anna, a teacher.
+He married in 1972.
+He has two children: Jamie, a former captain of Leek Cricket Club and vice chairman/assistant manager of Leek CSOB, and Anna, a teacher.